 One of Australia’s greatest ever men’s netballers, Heath represented his state and country for more than a decade, and captained the Australian Men’s team in the latter part of his career.

 He is also a distinguished coach with a specialisation in defence, and has coached at State League level in both Victoria and New South Wales, as well as coaching the NSW Men’s team and in the men’s national program.

-An elite player in both the women’s and mixed game, Hogan has represented Victoria and Australia and remains an integral part of Victorian Netball League club DC North East Blaze’s top Championship team.
+An elite player in both the women’s and mixed game, Sarah has represented Victoria and Australia in mixed netball and remains an integral part of Victorian Netball League club DC North East Blaze.

-In 2018 she was the assistant coach of the Victorian 17/U, and in 2019 is assistant coach for the Victorian 19/U team.
+In 2018 she was the assistant coach of the Victorian 17/U team, and in 2019 was assistant coach for the Victorian 19/U team.